Skip to main content

 enforcement_mode

 Never render “Enforced” for a manual_attested platform.
-Netflix, Disney+, Peacock, Snapchat, gaming consoles, and other stub platforms all carry manual_attested.
+Disney+, Hulu, Peacock, Snapchat, gaming consoles, and other stub platforms all carry manual_attested.
 For these, Phosra generates setup steps and records a signed OCSS receipt once the parent attests — but no programmatic API write occurs.
 The receipt is authentic; the action is human-completed.

 rule_support